ChrisPritchard/OverTheWire/Natas/natas31.md

 Note: this challenge and the one previous seem to be taken directly from the black hat talks Perl Jam 2 and Perl Jam by Netanel Rubin.
 Fun talks.
 Dumb programming language.

 3. To get the password, run the script [natas31exploit.fsx](./natas31exploit.fsx).

+NOTE: with this one I had a bit of trouble getting the http request exactly right.
+In the end I used Burp Community Suite to do the exploit correctly once, then compared that against what I was sending (by using Burp as a proxy in my script).
+This eventually revealed to me that the boundary you set on the content type needs to be prepended by two dashes when used in the form data.
+Hmm.